openapv/openapv/test/README.md

 # Materials for APV codec testing

-## Test bitstreams
+## Test bitstream
-"bitstream" folder has several encoded bitstreams for decoder conformance testing.
+"bitstream" folder has the encoded bitstreams for decoder conformance testing.

 |No. | Bitstream Name | Description | Profile | Level | Frame Rate | Resolution | # of Frame | MD5 sum of bitstream | MD5 sum of decoded   frames|
 |--|--|--|--|--|--|--|--|--|--|